Arranging a mortgage

-There are some useful mortgage calculators that will provide guidelines (the BBC homes website, for example, has one).
-These might be useful as a yardstick when choosing your mortgage provider.
+Our handy mortgage calculator can help you work out your options.
+This might be useful as a yardstick when choosing your mortgage provider.
 You might also ask for advice from an Independent Financial Adviser.

 You may already have a good relationship with your bank or building society, and ask them to provide a quote, or you may be attracted by ads, or you may want take advice from an expert.
 If you’re bewildered, your Sales Adviser may be able to suggest some people who can help.
 Whichever route you take, there are a some essential points to remember.